Stella's Science Blog

 Repeating OM can be helpful to train focused attention and thus to keep the attention on the object of meditation.
 In this sense, it can help prevent mind-wandering – a mental obstacle.
 Repeating a mantra supports the ability to be in the present moment, which by itself increases the perceived happiness as a recent study in the journal Science showed.

 Furthermore, through the vibrational nature of chanting OM aloud, researchers wondered whether it has an influence on physical obstacles as well.
 In a pilot study, they compared chanting OM with chanting “ssss”, and a resting state, while scanning the participant’s brain with fMRI.
 Astoundingly, only the OM vibration had a different and specific effect.
 It calmed the activity of the limbic system.
-The limbic system is responsible for emotional processing and thus on high alert when a person is in fight or flight mode.
-In traumatized persons it is often overactive as an overcompensation to the memory of the experience even though no danger is present.
+The limbic system is responsible for emotional processing and is thus on high alert when a person is in fight or flight mode.
+In traumatized persons, it is often overactive as an overcompensation to the memory of the experience even though no danger is present.

-Result of the pilot study indicate that chanting OM but not chanting “ssss” calmed the main parts of this network – amygdala, anterior cingulate gyrus, hippocampus, insula, orbitofrontal cortex, parahippocampal gyrus, and thalamus.
+Results of the pilot study indicate that chanting OM but not chanting “ssss” calmed the main parts of this network – amygdala, anterior cingulate gyrus, hippocampus, insula, orbitofrontal cortex, parahippocampal gyrus, and thalamus.
 Interestingly, these are the same brain areas that become deactivated through electrical vagus nerve stimulation for treatments of depression and epilepsy.
-The vagus nerve is the tenth cranial nerve and an integral part of the parasympathetic part of the autonomous nervous system supporting restorative processes (rest and digest) of the body that are essential for well-being and health in general.
+The vagus nerve is the tenth cranial nerve and an integral part of the parasympathetic part of the autonomous nervous system supporting restorative processes (rest and digestion) of the body that are essential for well-being and health in general.
 Thus, the vibration produced by chanting OM specifically appears to activate the vagus nerve with its calming and relaxing nature which in turn deactivates the limbic system.

 The manifestation of OM creates the visible world.
 So OM, being the manifestation of the eternal nature of the Infinite, is inseparable from and nothing but the Infinite himself; as the burning power is inseparable from and nothing but the fire itself.